Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 2. AI solutions.

-According to Microsoft’s State of Global Customer Service report, the global call center Artificial Intelligence (AI) market is expected to rise to an estimated value of $4.7 billion by 2026.
-With this in mind, it’s important that businesses recognise the value of AI solutions when it comes to operating call centres.
+According to Microsoft’s State of Global Customer Service report, the global call centre Artificial Intelligence (AI) market is expected to rise to an estimated value of $4.7 billion by 2026.
+With this in mind, businesses must recognise the value of AI solutions when it comes to operating call centres.

 AI is already a popular enhancement tool in many call centres all over the world.
 AI isn’t about robots becoming sentient and taking over humankind, that’s just the movies.
 Instead, AI works alongside the human workforce and provides additional support, allowing agents to focus on developing human connections and making better quicker decisions.